How to Get Rid of Purgeable Storage on Mac

 date Wednesday, February 09, 2022

-In a Mac running on macOS Sierra, High Sierra, Mojave, you'll find a part of the Mac storage space is calculated as purgeable storage.
-What does purgeable mean on Mac hard drive?
-And more importantly, with purgeable files taking up a substantial amount of storage space on Mac, you might not be able to download a large file, install macOS update or a certain app.
+In a Mac running on macOS Sierra, High Sierra, or Mojave, you'll find a part of the Mac storage space is calculated as purgeable storage.
+What does purgeable mean on a Mac hard drive?
+And more importantly, with purgeable files taking up a substantial amount of storage space on Mac, you might not be able to download a large file, install a macOS update or a certain app.
 So how to remove purgeable space on Mac?

 Since there is no option on the Mac to find out what purgeable space is or to delete purgeable space, you need the following tips to help you clear purgeable storage on Mac.